Streamshapers/.github/profile/README.md

 # StreamShapers

-Welcome to the official GitHub repository of StreamShapers.
-StreamShapers is dedicated to providing comprehensive tutorials, tools, and resources to help enthusiasts and professionals alike in creating stunning animations and effectively using them in various broadcasting mediums.
+Welcome to the official GitHub of StreamShapers.
+StreamShapers is dedicated to providing comprehensive tutorials, tools, and resources to help enthusiasts and professionals alike in creating real-time graphics and effectively using them in various broadcasting mediums.

 ## Features

-- **Converter Tool**: A unique, currently free converter tool that transforms Lottie animations into CasparCG templates, offering extensive options for analyzing and customizing your animations.
+- **Converter Tool**: A free and open source converter tool that transforms Lottie animations into HTML-Templates for CasparCG, offering options for analyzing and customizing your animations.
 - **Community**: Join our community.
 Share your work, get feedback, and collaborate on projects.

 ## Getting Started